Dealmaking cameo may prove lucrative for fixer Blair

-LONDON If Tony Blair's cameo proves to be a deciding factor in winning support from Qatar for a Swiss commodity trader's $36 billion bid for a giant mining firm, the former British prime minister could become a sought-after fixer in global finance.
+LONDON If Tony Blair's cameo proves to be a deciding factor in winning support from Qatar for a Swiss commodity trader's $36 billion (22.5 billion pounds) bid for a giant mining firm, the former British prime minister could become a sought-after fixer in global finance.

 Blair's surprise involvement in a last-minute breakthrough between Glencore (GLEN.L) and the government of Qatar, which is a shareholder in Glencore's target Xstrata XTA.L, shows that Blair's Middle East connections are paying off.